harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- `static` keyword is a storage class specifier, which sets both the name's linkage and its storage duration.
 - Constant global variables have internal linkage by default.
 	- e.g. `const`, `constexpr`, `consteval`
+- Global variables with internal linkage are sometimes called **internal variables**.

 >[!important]
 >Internal objects/functions that are defined in different files are considered to be independent entities (even if their names and types are identical), so there is no violation of the One-Definition Rule.